 Burden of disease studies aim to estimate the difference between ideal and actual health in a country or region at a specific point in time.
-Individuals can suffer non-fatal health loss due to suffering disability attributable to a disease, condition or injury, or suffer fatal health loss which is early death due to a disease, condition or injury.
+Individuals can suffer non-fatal health loss due to suffering disability attributable to a disease or injury, or suffer fatal health loss which is early death due to a disease, condition or injury.
 To quantify the total burden, non-fatal and fatal health loss are combined to produce a single metric called the Disability-Adjusted Life Year (DALY).

+In SBoD 2016, all data are presented as three year averages for period 2014-2016.
+A three year period is used to smooth out most of the effect if the mortality or morbidity of a single year happens to be unusual.
 Further information about the SBoD study, including a more thorough explanation of the methodology used, overview reports, detailed results and other specific disease briefings, can be found on the website of the Scottish Public Health Observatory (ScotPHO) [1].